High-productivity, high-performance workflow for virus-scale electrostatic simulations with Bempp-Exafmm: Introduction

 This approach has the following advantages as compared to an integrated PB solver implemented in, for example, C++: \begin{itemize} \item \textit{Strict separation of concerns}.
 The user-level description of the electrostatic problem is completely separated from the underlying discretization routines and the \fmm coupling.
 One can easily move between different types of implementations (e.g., dense discretization, \fmm) editing a single parameter, change input file handling or postprocessing. \item \textit{Fast prototyping of different formulations}.
 We present in this paper results produced with a direct formulation and derivative or Juffer-type formulations.
 Applying these different formulations requires editing just a few lines of high-level code.
 The user can easily experiment with other models, such as piecewise solvation models with different solvation parameters in each layer. \item \textit{Portability}.
 Bempp and Exafmm can easily be installed as a joint Docker image that is automatically tracking the current development of these libraries.
 The whole solution workflow can be implemented in a brief Jupyter notebook. \end{itemize} A high-level productive approach does come with some costs.
 A dedicated highly specialized C++ code that integrates all steps might be faster than our solution.
 Nevertheless, in this paper we demonstrate that our software platform is highly competitive for real-world solvation energy computations (and many other electrostatic computations), while preserving full flexibility through the use of a high-productivity Python environment.

 We present results that show the power of interactive computing to study modeling variations, results to confirm code correctness and describe performance, and a final showcase that computes solvation free energy for a medium-sized virus particle.
 Our first result explains the behavior of two solution methods that vary in whether they solve for the potential internal or external to the molecular interface, from the conditioning point of view.
-Solution verification via grid-convergence studies with two problem set-ups gives us confidence in the software implementation.
+Solution verification via grid-convergence studies with two problem set-ups and the comparison with trusted community software give us confidence in the software implementation.
 Performance-wise, we show results with problem sizes up to 2 million boundary elements, we show computational complexity of the \fmm evaluations, and timing breakdowns of the solver.
-The final result uses a realistic structure, the enveloped Zika virus, computing the surface potential and solvation free energy with about 10 million boundary elements.
+We also compare our performance with APBS using a moderate-sized protein under various levels of accuracy.
+The final result uses the enveloped Zika virus, computing the surface potential and solvation free energy with about 10 million boundary elements.
 All results are reproducible and we share scripts, data, configuration files, and Jupyter notebooks in the manuscript repository, found at \url{https://github.com/barbagroup/bempp_exafmm_paper/}, in addition to permanent archives in Zenodo.
 Permanent identifiers are provided at the end of the Results section.